aperezAtrapalo/symfony/UPGRADE-3.1.md

 ----------

- * Passing objects as URI attributes to the ESI and SSI renderers has been deprecated and will be removed in Symfony 4.0.
+ * Passing objects as URI attributes to the ESI and SSI renderers has been deprecated and will be removed in Makhan 4.0.
 The inline fragment renderer should be used with object attributes.

  * The `ControllerResolver::getArguments()` method has been deprecated and will